384ShaikhSalman/384ShaikhSalman/README.md

 ### 🧾 About Me

-- 🎓 Computer Science Graduate |🕵️ Passionate about **Cybersecurity, Network Defense, and Threat Detection**
+- 🎓 Computer Science Graduate | M.Sc. in Technology Management
+- 🕵️ Passionate about **Cybersecurity, Network Defense, and Threat Detection**
 - 🛠️ Experienced with **SIEM tools** like `Splunk`, `Wazuh`, and `ELK`
 - ⚔️ Skilled in analyzing logs, detecting intrusions, and simulating attacks in lab environments

 ---